-Turn in your Bibles to Romans chapter 1 ...
-Romans chapter 1.
-I wanna read for you just a few verses, starting at verse 18 ...
-Romans 1:18.
-"For the wrath of God, is revealed from Heaven, against all ungodliness, and unrighteousness of men, who suppress the truth in unrighteousness because that which is known about God is evident within them.
-For God made it evident to them."
+Turn in your Bibles to Romans chapter 1, Romans chapter 1.
+I want to read for you just a few verses, starting at verse 18, Romans 1:18: "For the wrath of God is revealed from heaven against all ungodliness, and unrighteousness of men, who suppress the truth in unrighteousness because that which is known about God is evident within them, for God made it evident to them."

 There is a second category of wrath indicated in Scripture and that is eschatological wrath.
 And that is the wrath of God that will fall on this earth prior to the coming of Jesus Christ.
-That wrath is described for us in the sermon that Jesus gave we know as the Olivet Discourse, particularly in Matthew 24 and 25.
-But, most notably, is described for us in Revelation chapter 6 through 19 when we read about the unfolding of seven sealed judgments, seven trumpet judgments, and finally, seven rapid-fire, vile judgments poured out upon the earth after which the Lord Jesus comes.
+That wrath is described for us in the sermon that Jesus gave, we know as the Olivet Discourse, particularly in Matthew 24 and 25.
+But, most notably, is described for us in Revelation chapter 6 through 19, when we read about the unfolding of seven seal judgments, seven trumpet judgments, and finally, seven rapid-fire, vial judgments poured out upon the earth after which the Lord Jesus comes.
 That's eschatological wrath yet to come in the future.

-I had occasion, a couple of years ago, to be down in Napali, or Naples, Italy and to go visit Pompeii where Mount Vesuvius erupted in, I think it was 75 AD.
+I had occasion, a couple of years ago, to be down in Napoli, or Naples, Italy and to go visit Pompeii where Mount Vesuvius erupted in, I think it was 75 A.D.
 Gas came out of that volcano as it erupted and asphyxiated the people of Pompeii because the wind was blowing that direction.
-They were instantaneously asphyxiated, so instantaneously that they fell to the ground in almost the very positions they were in when the gas hit them.
-In the walking positions, and curled up positions, and sitting positions.
+They were instantaneously asphyxiated, so instantaneously that they fell to the ground in almost the very positions they were in when the gas hit them, in the walking positions, and curled up positions, and sitting positions.

 That's cataclysmic judgment.
 That's a form of God's wrath.
 If you walk through the city of Pompeii, you go down the main street, you see these little booths and you're told that they were brothels.
 That city has been so kept by the volcanic ash that you can still see the frescoes on the walls of the private houses that show abnormal sexual conduct in explicit fashion.
 Cataclysmic judgment.